rexfaq/rexfaq/README.md

 The founder gave a nod to this and it's in REX project roadmap for sure!

-                               _THE MREX CURRENT SITUATION AND FEATURES_
+"THE MREX TOKEN FUTURE AND FEATURES THAT ARE STAYING"

 **1) Why do we need Mrex to scrape the interest?
 How many do we need it?**